Obersee (Lake Zurich): Geography

-other streams of importance flow into the Obersee besides the Linth and the much smaller Jona river.

 Hydrology

 Obersee is characterized by its shallow depth and, compared to its volume, by the very large inflow from the Linth canal.
 The theoretical residence time of water in the upper lake at medium Linth inflow is thus only around 10 weeks.
 In the near-surface layers of water, a slight upward trend in average temperature has been observed, resulting in the temperature stratification of the lake being more stable much longer into late summer.
 The increasingly warm winters result in incomplete mixing of lake water to the depths.

 The Walensee and Obersee are the main water suppliers for Zürichsee which is used in turn for more than a million inhabitants as drinking water storage.
 To ensure the quality of the drinking water supply, the water supply authorities of the city of Zurich therefore regularly examine the quality of these two lakes.
 The neighboring cantons of Zurich, Schwyz, Glarus and St. Gallen participate in the monitoring costs.
 Since the early 1970s the water quality has greatly improved thanks to extensive restructuring measures.
-Almost all residents in the 1740 km2 large catchment area are connected to sewage plants.
+Almost all residents in the 1564 km2 large catchment area are connected to sewage plants.
 Although every spring a circulation of the water occurs, often a visible lack of oxygen in July below a depth of 30 m is observable, which lasts for several months.